 Amnesia may be retrograde (failure to retrieve previously learned material) or anterograde (failure to learn new material).
-Amnesia can arise in humans from a variety of causes including anoxia/ischaemia, closed head injury, encephalitis, Korsa-koff's syndrome (deficiency of thiamine, a.k.a. vitamin B1; usually due to dietary deficiency in alcoholics), and neurosurgery for epilepsy or tumours.
+Amnesia can arise in humans from a variety of causes including anoxia/ischaemia, closed head injury, encephalitis, Korsa-koff's syndrome (deficiency of thiamine, also known as vitamin B1, usually due to dietary deficiency in alcoholics), and neurosurgery for epilepsy or tumours.
 It is also a prime symptom of progressive neurodegenerative disorders such as Alzheimer's disease.